sphynkx/cb5_langtrans/README.md

 Seems the language edit service in ClipBucket-v5 is some buggy for now (editions aren't apply to database).
 Better to edit translations in database directly (for example via PHPMyAdmin).

+The [googletrans](https://pypi.org/project/googletrans/) has broken batch translation and need to additionally convert array to string and back.

 ## Useful commands
 For development purposes would be better to use the separate copy of actual ClipBucket database.
 At first need to create new database: